MrHafi/second-repo/README.md

 # second-repo
-This is my second repository
+This is my second repository <br>
+Somethings are change from vs code